 We believe all American citizens and residents deserve to be with their fiancé(e) or spouse.
 If you have encountered difficulties in helping your fiancé(e) or spouse enter or remain in the U.S., or have questions on how to begin the process, the fiancé(e) immigration law firm of Chavez & Valko can help.

-- Have personally met two years prior to filing the petition, unless extreme hardship would result to the petitioner, or cultural/social practice precludes such arrangement.
+- You and your fiancé(e) must have met in person two (2) years before filing the petition unless extreme hardship would result to the petitioner, or cultural/social practice precludes such arrangement.

 K-3 Spouse of U.S. Citizen

 The K-3 nonimmigrant visa category allows spouses of U.S. citizens to enter the U.S. while their alien relative (I-130) petitions are pending.

 The V nonimmigrant visa category allows spouses and minor children of lawful permanent residents to stay and work in the U.S. while their alien relative petitions are pending.
 To qualify, the alien relative petition must have been filed on or before December 21, 2000.